JeffreyChan0913/EYE/Beginner/0901/README.md

 In case you need some reference, you can use this [LINK](https://github.com/JeffreyChan0913/EYE/tree/main/Beginner/0825)

-1. Define a vector with 10 elements, fill it with $1 2 3 4 5 \dots  10$, and then print out the entire vector.
+1. Define a vector with 10 elements, fill it with ```1 2 ...
+9 10```, and then print out the entire vector.
 2. Print the odd element: ```1 3 5 7 9```
 3. Print the even element in reverse ```10 8 6 4 2```
+4. Get two integer inputs, a and b, where $a, b \in \mathbb{Z}, a < b$ that prints ```a a+1 a+2 ... b-1 b```.
+For example, a=5 b=6, we should see ```5 6```.

-4. You are asked to help your professor to create a light weight calculator to calculate the average for the class.
+5. You are asked to help your professor to create a light weight calculator to calculate the average for the class.
 You were told that no one get lower than 77 and of course, maximum value we can get is 100.
 Output one number that is the average.

 First number, n, will represent how many grades you have to calculate, and the next n values will be the grades.